heib6xinyu/Simple-NN-with-Back-Prop-with-Parallel-Computing-Optimization-Project/README.md

 - **Test Scripts**: Includes functions for conducting various tests on the neural network to ensure its correctness and efficiency.

-- **Gradient Descent Scripts (`PA14GD.cpp`)**: These scripts integrate all the components mentioned above.
+- **Gradient Descent Scripts (`GradientDescent.cpp`)**: These scripts integrate all the components mentioned above.
 They implement the gradient descent algorithm and orchestrate the training process of the neural network, using various parameters and configurations specified by the user.

 ### Function Descriptions
 #### DataSet Class